Several stores at Brigade road, one of the busiest areas of the cities, are seeing a drop in sales due to BBMP construction work.

 However, Irshad Hamid, owner of a local clothing shop was nonchalant.
 “The work is not causing us any trouble.
 It is going on very smoothly and at a great speed.
 It’s for our own good and we are cooperating with the workers.”

 “The work began on February 8 and we’ll take about two months more to get done.
-Work on one side of the road will be completed in the next two weeks and then the other side will be under construction,” said Ehsaan Ali, one of the construction workers who is in-charge of mixing cement for the work.
+Work on one side of the road will be completed in the next two weeks and then the other side will be under construction,” said Ehsaan Ali, one of the construction workers who are in charge of mixing cement for the work.

 Manoj, a frequent visitor at Brigade road, had his car parked at the space near the side under work.
 He found it difficult to find a parking space after the construction started as there’s no parking lot nearby.
 The closest one is half a kilometer away.
 “It is inconvenient for us to park and then come back to the shop, but it’s helping the city upgrade so the citizens should cooperate.”

-“This has been the situation all around the city since the last three months.
+“This has been the situation all around the city for the last three months.
 They’ve dug up every second road here.
 Apart from the sales going down, the increase in pollution and the amount of waste being dumped is also an issue.
 The state should come up with better options to carry out this plan.
-We conducted a survey in 2004 when the monorail work was on, which suggested that the government can come up with better plans for construction in the city.” said Ravi Nagapta, CEO of Lasane Infra Private Limited, an urban planning firm.
+We surveyed in 2004 when the monorail work was on, which suggested that the government can come up with better plans for construction in the city.” said Ravi Nagapta, CEO of Lasane Infra Private Limited, an urban planning firm.

 The Smart Cities Mission is an initiative by the Government of India to positively change the lives of the citizens with a cleaner and sustainable environment.
 The Ministry of Urban Development had approved the Smart City Proposal for Bangalore in Round 3 of the Smart Cities Challenge on June 28, 2017.